SDGforskning/sdg-strings/SDG13_query_action_WoS.md

     (
-      ("improv*" OR "increase" OR "better" OR "enhanc*" OR "build*" OR "strengthen*" OR "raise" OR "raising" OR "develop" OR "developing" OR "create" OR "creation" OR "implement*" OR "integrat*" OR "adopt*" OR "invest" OR "investing" OR "development assistance" OR "development aid" OR "development fund*" OR "foreign aid" OR "international aid" OR "cooperation fund*"
+      ("improv*" OR "increase" OR "better" OR "enhanc*" OR "build*" OR "strengthen*" OR "raise" OR "raising" OR "develop" OR "developing" OR "create" OR "creation" OR "implement*" OR "integrat*" OR "adopt*" OR "invest" OR "investing" OR "fund$" OR "funding" OR "development assistance" OR "development aid" OR "development fund*" OR "foreign aid" OR "international aid" OR "cooperation fund*"
-      OR "green climate fund"
+      OR "financial assistance" OR "financial support" OR "economic assistance" OR "economic support" OR "climate aid" OR "climate financ*" OR "climate fund*" OR "green climate fund" OR "Least Developed Countries Fund" OR "LDCF" OR "Special Climate Change Fund" OR "SCCF" OR "adaptation fund"
       OR "strategy" OR "initiative$"
       )
       NEAR/5
           ("educat*" OR "curriculum" OR "curricula" OR "teacher training" OR "climate literacy" OR "awareness"
-          OR "capacity" OR "infrastructure$" OR "technolog*" OR "early warning system$" OR "research" OR "knowledge" OR "skills" OR "tools" OR "competenc*" OR "expertise" OR "capabilit*" OR "communication" OR "social network$" OR "information network$" OR "collaboration" OR "cooperation" )
+          OR "capacity" OR "infrastructure$" OR "technolog*" OR "early warning system$" OR "research" OR "knowledge" OR "skills" OR "tools" OR "competenc*" OR "expertise" OR "capabilit*" OR "training" OR "communication" OR "social network$" OR "information network$" OR "collaboration" OR "cooperation" )
     )